The Enabling Provision

 The Unanswered Questions

-There are a range of issues concerning Performers Rights in India, which need proper deliberation so as to smoothen out the implementation processes.
+There is a range of issues concerning Performers Royalty Rights in India, which need proper deliberation so as to smoothen out the implementation processes.

-What is the viability of new law and what implications it could have upon our much celebrated policies such as “Start up India” and “Ease of doing business in India”?
-An answer to these fundamental questions is indispensible.
+What is the viability of new law and what implications it could have upon our much-celebrated policies such as “Startup India” and “Ease of doing business in India”?
+An answer to these fundamental questions is indispensable.